ligato/docs/docs/plugins/vpp-plugins.md

 response, err := client.Update(context.Background(), &configurator.UpdateRequest{Update: config, FullResync: true})
 ```

-### Forwarding tables
+### L2 Forwarding Tables

 An L2 forwarding information base (FIB) can be used in network bridging or routing.
-Inbound packets are forwarded to the output interface defined in the FIB table.
+Inbound packets are forwarded to the outbound interface defined in the FIB table.
 FIB entries are created by VPP just as are interfaces within the bridge domain enabled with MAC learning.
-The VPP agent enables configuration of static FIB entries with a combination of interface and bridge domain values.
+The VPP agent enables the configuration of static FIB entries with a combination of interface and bridge domain values.

-A FIB entry is defined in the following [model][fib-model].
-To configure a FIB entry, a MAC address, interface and bridge domain must be provided.
-The condition that the interface is part of the bridge domain must be fulfilled.
-The interface and the bridge domain are referenced with logical names.
-Note that the FIB entry will not appear in the VPP until all conditions are met.
+The structure of a FIB entry is defined in the [FIB model][fib-model].
+To configure a FIB entry, a MAC address, interface and bridge domain must be provided, with the condition that the interface is part of the BD.
+The interface and the BD are referenced with logical names.
+Note that the FIB entry will not appear in VPP until all conditions are met.

-**Configuration example**

-**1. Using the key-value database** put the proto-modelled data with the correct FIB key to the database ([key reference][key-reference]).
+**FIB Configuration Examples**

+**KV Data Store**

+Put the FIB configuration data into an etcd data store using the [FIB key][key-reference]

-Example data:
+Example Data:
 ```json
 {
     "bridge_domain": "bd1",